apecone/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer with an initial learning rate of 0.0001, the learning rate was not tuned manually (model.py line 207).
+The model used an adam optimizer with an initial learning rate of 0.0001, beta_1 of 0.9, and beta_2 of 0.999, and 0.0 decay (model.py line 207).

 #### 4. Appropriate training data